f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Make sure the deployment is successful.

+.. note:: More information `Managing Logging Profiles in Shared Security`_.

+.. _Managing Logging Profiles in Shared Security: https://techdocs.f5.com/en-us/bigiq-7-1-0/big-iq-security/managing-logging-profiles-in-shared-security.html

 ASM Bot Log Destinations and Publisher creation using API/AS3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
+1. From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.
 To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.